haseebktm/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L01_Users.md

 7. Enter **UserOne** for **User Name**.

-8. Click on the **Password**.
+8. Uncheck **Automatically create a password**.
 This action will expand the password section.

 9. Select the **Let me Create the Password** radio button.